Nxyoy/Outbound-Modpack/README.md

 This modpack uses Better combat, combat roll that makes combat different than vanilla combat.
 Enchantments have also been overhauled.

+# Progression overhaul

+Made changes to the progression, early to mid-game stages are now overhauled to be more difficult and time consuming to lenghten the default loop of the game.

+# Teamplay

+This modpack is meant for larger scale multiplayer, not singleplayer.

 # Note

 I don't own any of these mods in the modpack, i am not earning profit from this modpack.
+All of the mods can be found on modrinth, or curseforge.